 Document Disposal

-Different documents have different criteria that determine when they can be removed from the organizations’ records.
-For example, a policy can be deleted after it is superseded by a new policy, or employee data can be deleted a certain time after the employee has left the company.
+Different documents have different criteria determining when they can be removed from the organizations’ records.
+For example, a policy can be deleted after a new policy or employee data is replaced or deleted after the employee has left the company.
 Some documents and data must be maintained for a certain time to comply with laws and regulations.

 The document deletion procedure will define the relevant criteria for the various types of documents.